mplssign/band-roadie/docs/DATE_PICKER.md

 ## Contributing

-The date picker is part of the Band Roadie project component library.
+The  is part of the Band Roadie project component library.
 To modify:

 1. Edit `components/date-picker.tsx`
 2. Test in `/examples/date-picker`